shivangKheradiya/DSA/1. Big O notation/README.md

 Basically, BTree has time complexity O(N / 2<sup>k</sup>) but if we apply log <sub>2</sub> complexity can be described as O(log N)

 ### 1.3.2 Space Complexity : Measures space growth

+For more information on Big O, visit https://www.bigocheatsheet.com/